cnvogelg/amitools/doc/vamos.md

     lib=sc:lib
     c=system:c,sc:c

-*Note*: an assign might reference other assigns and also allows to specify multiple expansions seperated with commas.

-*Note2*: assigns always map to amiga paths and never directly to system paths.
-Mac system paths are only allowed when defining volumes.

-On the command line assigns are given by *-a* options:

-    ./vamos -a c:system:c -a lib:sc:lib ...

-If an assign is specified in the config file and later on the command line then the original assign in the config file is overwritten.
-You can extend an assign by writing a plus sign right at the beginning of the mapping:
+Like AmigaOS vamos also supports **Multi Assigns**.
+This special type of assign maps a single name to multiple paths.
+If a file is specified with a multi assign path then vamos searches the file in all locations attached to the multi assign.

+On the command line you start defining a multi assign by first creating a regular assign that maps a new name to a single absolute path.
+Then you add more paths to the same name with consecutive mapping calls.
+Use the

+    -a mymulti:sys:foo/bar
-    ./vamos -a c:+cool:c
+    -a mymulti:+sys:bar/baz

-This example will extend the c: assign that might be already defined in the config file and does not replace it.
+In the config file you specify the whole list on a line separated by commas.

+    [assigns]
+    mymulti=sys:foo/bar,sys:bar/baz

-### 2.2 Auto Assign
+#### 2.1.3 Auto Assign

-If an amiga path cannot be mapped to a Mac system path (because it uses undefined volume or assign names) then vamos will abort.
+If an amiga path cannot be mapped to a Mac/PC system path (because it uses undefined volume or assign names) then vamos will abort.
 You will then have to restart vamos and specify the required assign or volume mappings.